-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+PSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- performance of the complete circulation system, and complies with adopted policies, plans, and programs for alternative transportation.
+Are Any New Mitigation Measures Required for the LPSP? -- -------------------------- ----------------------------- --- -- -- -- performance of the complete circulation system, and complies with adopted policies, plans, and programs for alternative transportation.
 It found that transportation performance would improve, and pedestrian and bicycle accessibility would increase from buildout of the General Plan Update, which would satisfy Mobility Plan goals around livability, non-motorized transit, and economic viability.
 The GP EIR stated that all improvements within the City are funded through the City's transportation fee program with the exception of bicycle and pedestrian improvements.
 The proposed General Plan Update included Policy 2.10, requiring the City to amend the existing transportation impact fee to include pedestrian and bicycle improvements.
 The GP EIR concluded that without full funding of circulation improvements, the General Plan Update would result in a significant impact.
 As such, Mitigation Measure 13-1 was identified in the GP EIR, which required the City to update the transportation impact fee program in place at the time the GP EIR was prepared by 2020 to ensure that impacts to traffic and transportation resulting from buildout of the General Plan Update remain less than significant.
 The City implemented Mitigation Measure 13-1 and updated the transportation impact free program, as mandated by AB 1600 legislation, as codified by California Code Government Section 66000 et seg.
 The GP EIR found that buildout traffic conditions would result in designated road and/or highways exceeding county congestion management program thresholds, resulting in a significant project impact at the intersection of Pasadena Avenue at California Boulevard during the AM peak hour; impacts at all other intersections under Metro's Congestion Management Program (CMP) would be less than significant.
 The GP EIR also identified significant impacts at two CMP Freeway Mainline Segments on Route 210.
+However, these intersections and CMP Freeway Mainline Segments on Route 210 are not within the LPSP area.

-The GP EIR concluded that there was no feasible mitigation to reduce CMP impacts to a less than significant level, as improvements to road capacity would require changes to road infrastructure, which would have secondary impacts such as loss of bicycle lanes, parking, sidewalk space, etc. that would conflict with General Plan goals and policies and would cause other impacts to traffic and transportation.
+The GP EIR also concluded that there was no feasible mitigation to reduce CMP impacts to a less than significant level, as improvements to road capacity would require changes to road infrastructure, which would have secondary impacts such as loss of bicycle lanes, parking, sidewalk space, etc. that would conflict with General Plan goals and policies and would cause other impacts to traffic and transportation.
 As such, this impact was determined to be significant and unavoidable.
 Finally, the GP EIR found that under buildout, project circulation improvements would be designed to adequately address potentially hazardous conditions (sharp curves, etc.), potential conflicting uses, and emergency access.
-The IS prepared for the GP EIR found that no portion of the City is located within an airport land use plan or within two miles of an airport.
-As such, the General Plan Update would not affect air traffic patterns and no impact would occur.
+The IS prepared for the GP EIR found that no portion of the City is located